-From 24 September 2020, NHS Covid-19 app users will be able to scan (check-in) as they enter a venue.
+NHS Covid-19 app users are able to scan (check-in) as they enter a venue.
 If people who visited the venue test positive for coronavirus, other app users who were there at the same time may be sent an alert.

 The app notification will never mention the name of your venue, it will just let app users know that they may have come into contact with coronavirus.
 Premises which are required to collect details of staff, customers and visitors must continue to do so, including people who check in through the app.

 Visit the UK Government's website to create posters and QR codes to display at your premises.

 NHS QR code for your venue

 Use this service to create a QR code for display in your venue.

 Get visitors to scan the QR code when they arrive, using the NHS COVID-19 app.
 You should create and display a QR code if you are: